 This vegan chickpea stew is so easy and so full of flavour I promise you won’t miss the chicken.
 This sauce is rich from simmering all day.
 You need a nice chunk of crusty bread for dipping.
 It’s full of rich Italian flavors.

 A few notes about Chickpea Cacciatore:

-- I learned over the years to avoid raw garlic in the slowcooker… it takes on a weird, and definitely not pleasant, metallic taste as it sits and simmers on low heat all day.
-Which is kinda of sad really when you think about it.
+- I learned over the years to avoid raw garlic in the slow cooker… it takes on a weird, and definitely not pleasant, metallic taste as it sits and simmers on low heat all day.
+Which is kind of sad really when you think about it.
 But once I figured this out, my slow-cooker became immensely more useful to me.
-Instead of raw garlic i use a dried roasted garlic and red pepper seasoning mix.
+Instead of raw garlic, I use dried roasted garlic and red pepper seasoning mix.
 It adds good garlic flavour without that weird funny taste.
-Use your favourite seasoning mix, italian, etc… just be sure it has some garlic and herb elements to it.
+Use your favourite seasoning mix, Italian, etc… just be sure it has some garlic and herb elements to it.

 - 1 28oz can diced tomatoes, no salt added with Italian seasonings

 - 1 19oz can of chickpeas, about 2 cups cooked